-Appliance epoxy, as the name suggests, is used to paint appliances such as dishwashers, washers, dryers, refrigerators, laundry machines, and the like.
+As the name suggests, appliance epoxy is used to paint appliances such as dishwashers, washers, dryers, refrigerators, laundry machines, and the like.

-Because of what it is mainly used for, many people think that you cannot paint wood with appliance epoxy.
+Because of what it is mainly used for, many people think they cannot paint wood with appliance epoxy.
 But actually, you can if you follow the steps right.

 Applying Appliance Epoxy Paint on Cabinets

 When applying appliance epoxy color, the first step is to prepare the kitchen cabinets by removing all items from the inside.

 This will prevent any of the primers or paint from touching your items.

 If there are any drawers, you’ll also want to remove them.

 Next, take the drawers off the hinges and then remove the hinges from the cabinets.
 Store the hinges and remove the doorknobs and pulls to store them separately.